oliverklee/ext-seminars/Documentation/UsersManual/RolesRelatedToEventRecords/Index.rst

 **Tutors, partners, tutors and leaders** are just speakers that are listed under a different heading.

+**Owners** are the front-end users who have created an event record in the front end.
+They can view their created events in the “my entered events” view.

 **Event managers/VIPs** are special front-end users who are allowed to view the list of registrations for an event from their “my managed events” list.
 The extension can be configured so that all users from e